Raybawn/LevelUp/README.md

 ## Features

-- Fully offline operation after first load
+- Lightweight Svelte front-end powered by Vite
 - Persistent local data using Dexie and IndexedDB
-- Smooth iOS-style UI with Tailwind CSS and Framer Motion
+- Mobile-first layout with a fixed bottom navigation bar
-- Installable PWA via browser
+- Minimal hand-written CSS for predictable styling

 ## License